Douglas Crofut

 Douglas Harris Crofut (November 6, 1942 – July 27, 1981) was an American radiographer who inspected oil and natural gas pipelines.
 He died in intensive care as a result of radiation burns and radiation poisoning.
 His death was the first of its kind in the United States since the 1940s, when radiation deaths occurred during the Manhattan Project at Los Alamos, New Mexico.
 It is the only U.S. death attributable to an unknown source of radiation, and the only known case in the U.S. of a suspected suicide undertaken via radiation exposure.

 Personal life

-Prior to injury, Douglas Crofut was a 38-year-old unemployed industrial radiographer who specialized in X-raying pipeline welds.
+Prior to injury, Douglas Crofut was a 38-year-old unemployed industrial radiographer who specialized in using gamma rays to inspect pipeline welds.
 He was reported to have last worked with sources of radiation in October 1980, when he was employed with a Houston-based pipeline inspection firm.
 Some of Crofut's neighbors described him as a "loner".